Go on to Part Five

 Feb.
 7 Long Beach, California Long Beach Arena

 GIANT DID NOT PLAY.
 Although it was, at one point, advertised that they would play after American Tears and before Alvin Lee and Company, it was actually Flo and Eddie who occupied the middle spot on the bill.
-During the ABC In Concert performance filmed near Los Angeles in October 1974, Derek told the crowd that the band would be returning to Los Angeles in February.
+During the ABC In Concert performance filmed near Los Angeles in late 1974, Derek told the crowd that the band would be returning to Los Angeles in February.
 However, Derek may simply have been referring to this planned Long Beach show, or either of the Feb.
 13 performances listed below.
 All of these were located near Los Angeles.

 Feb.
 8 Fresno, California Warnors Theater